-- Textbook: Guffey, M. & Loewy, D. (2022).
-Essentials of Business Communication.
-12th ed.
-Cengage Learning text.
-The e-book is available on Blackboard.
-The purchase should be made at the time of registration. - Blackboard: Connect to http://tamusa.blackboard.com.
-You will have a list of all the readings, videos, assignment descriptions, grading rubrics, PPT lectures, and other supplementary materials in Blackboard.
-Review all the material before completing your assignments to maximize your scores. - Software: You will be required to use Microsoft to complete various assignments.
+- Blackboard: Connect to http://tamusa.blackboard.com.
+You will have a list of all the readings, video, assignment descriptions, grading rubrics, PPT lectures, and other supplementary materials in Blackboard.
+To maximize your scores, review all of the material before completing your assignments. - Software: You will be required to use Microsoft to complete various assignments.
 These products are available in the computer labs on campus.
-You can also download the installation software from the Microsoft software center.
-You will receive your login name and password at your Jaguar email address. - Computer Hardware: You will need a computer with an internet connection, a microphone, and speakers/headphones. - Time: You are expected to spend 4-8 hours per week for the course.
+You will also be able to download the installation software from the Microsoft software center.
+You will receive your login name and password at your Jaguar email address. - Computer Hardware: You will need a computer with an internet connection, a microphone and speakers/headphones. - Time: You are expected to spend 4-8 hours per week for the course.
 Based on the background, some students may require more time.
-Time spent may be longer when assignments/exams are due.
+Time spent may be longer when assignment/exams are due.